 - Equity concerns

-These consumer decisions open-up significant opportunity for mortgage lenders today looking for specialty product offerings including renovation loans.
-This product is quickly becoming the talk of the industry.
+These consumer decisions open up significant opportunities for mortgage lenders looking for specialty product offerings, including renovation loans.
 But what are renovation loans and who can offer them?

 Who Can Offer Renovation Loans

 Fannie Mae and Freddie Mac both offer renovation products.
 For the purposes of this discussion, I will focus on Fannie Mae.